Geoff Swaim: 2021 season

 On March 17, 2021, Swaim re-signed with the Titans on a one-year deal.
 With the departure of Jonnu Smith in free agency, Swaim was named the starting tight end to begin the season.

-During a Week 8 34–31 overtime road victory over the Indianapolis Colts, Swaim recorded five receptions for 23 yards and his first touchdown of the season.
-In the next game against the Los Angeles Rams, he had four receptions for 29 yards and a touchdown during the 28–16 road victory.
-During a Week 17 34–3 victory over the Miami Dolphins, Swaim caught his third touchdown of the season.
+During Week 8 against the Indianapolis Colts, Swaim recorded five receptions for 23 yards and his first touchdown of the season in the 34–31 overtime road victory.
+In the next game against the Los Angeles Rams on Sunday Night Football, he had four receptions for 29 yards and a touchdown during the 28–16 road victory.
+Swaim did not play in Week 11 against the Houston Texans due to a concussion.

+During a Week 14 20–0 shutout victory over the Jaguars, Swaim was the leading receiver with three receptions for a season-high 45 yards.
+Three weeks later against the Miami Dolphins, he caught his third touchdown of the season in the 34–3 blowout victory.

 Swaim finished the 2021 season with a career-high 31 receptions for 210 yards and a career-high three touchdowns in 16 games and starts.

 2022 season

 On March 14, 2022, Swaim signed a one-year contract extension with the Titans.

 During the narrow season-opening 21–20 loss to the New York Giants, Swaim recorded three receptions for 19 yards.
 Two weeks later against the Las Vegas Raiders, he once again had three receptions for 19 yards along with his only touchdown of the season in the narrow 24–22 victory.

 Swaim was mainly used for his blocking in the 2022 season, recording 12 receptions for 58 yards and a touchdown in 17 games and 13 starts.